bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 15°
-- Partly Cloudy
+- Mostly Cloudy
 - 92% humidity
-- 2 mph wind
+- 1 mph wind
-- 40% cloud cover
+- 63% cloud cover
 - 28 AQI 🟩
 About 0.7 inches of snow on the ground
 - 1.12 inches of snow and 0.07 inches of rain expected in the next 48 hours